Developmental-Behavioral Pediatrics (DBP) Fellowship Program

 I’m so glad you’re interested in our DBP Fellowship!

 Our program can provide you with any career path you desire.
-We are a large division consisting of MDs, PhDs, and NPs with a range of diverse clinical and research interests.
-As such, fellows can pursue a specific fellowship track if desired, including 1) motor and complex care, 2) autism and developmental differences, and 3) at-risk children and the family context.
+We are a large division consisting of MDs, PhDs, and NPs with various mixed clinical and research interests.
+As such, fellows can pursue a specific fellowship track, including 1) motor and complex care, 2) autism and developmental differences, and 3) at-risk children and the family context.
 Our faculty are encouraging and collaborative and are here to support fellows in scholarly activities covering a range of topics.
 Together, Dr. Rebecca Scharf (assistant PD) and I will aim to foster the unique goals of each fellow.

 I truly hope you will continue to explore our program!
 Please send me a message with any questions.